A/N: See the end of the chapter for some info and fun facts!

 “That’s fine with me,” Devikra said.

 Roman considered Leandros.
-“Alright, then.
-But only because I believe you can solve this by then.”
+“Alright.
+But only because I believe you can solve this before then.”

 Leandros’ face felt warm.
 He wasn’t sure he deserved that kind of faith Roman was placing in him.